vikasrathod4299/todoapp/README.md

 - Create a task
 - Mark as completed
 - Delete a task
-- Data saved through local storage 📦 (thanks to @thomasvaeth)
+- Data saved through local storage 📦